xugengyu/paulxu_blog/_posts/2025-09-13-gnuradio-ofdm.md

 ## 2 Experiment with Hardware <a name="hardware"></a>

-I am putting the writing of this section on pause, because I need to first figure out how to deal with IQ imbalance of the HackRF.
+I am putting the writing of this section on pause.
+I need to first figure out how to deal with the transmitter and receiver impairments on the HackRF.